Bug Reporting and Fixing

-We always try to make the software as stable as possible, but there is always a possibility that a crash, exception, or a segmentation fault(segfault) may occur.
-The problem with crashes is that they are not always reproducible by the developers, this often makes it quite hard to track-down the problem and patch the issue.
+We always try to make the Xfce Desktop Environment as stable as possible; but, there is always a possibility that a crash, exception, or a segmentation fault(segfault) may occur.
+The problem with crashes is that they are not always reproducible by the developers.
+This often makes it quite hard to track-down the problem and patch the issue.
 We rely on users, like yourself, to help us in identifying issues, submitting bug reports, and alerting us to issues.

-Nonetheless, there are a couple of things you can do to help us resolve these issues and help making the experience of using Xfce better for everyone.
+There are a couple of things you can do to help us resolve these issues and help making the experience of using Xfce better for everyone.
 We appreciate your help.

 Search the Open Bug Summary to see if the issue is already known.
 Also, look through the resolved bugs because the issue might be fixed already, but has not been released or applied downstream.
 Peeking the GIT repository might help for the latter.

 If you have not found anything or missed it, report it in the bug tracker.
 Reports that only say 'application X crashed' will be closed as invalid quickly, so try to provide a way to describe and reproduce the problem: Application X crashed when doing Y.